qBioTurin/SIR/ReadME.md

-    initial marking), and *g* for a rate associated with general transitions (Pernice et al. 2019) (the user must define a file name coherently with the one used in the general transitions file); (2) the name of the transition or place which is varying (this must correspond to name used in the PN draw in GreatSPN editor), if the complete initial marking is considered (i.e., with tag *i*) then *init* should be inserted; (3) the function used for sampling the value of the variable considered, it could be either R function or user-defined function (in this case it has to be implemented into the R script passed from the *functions\_fname* input parameter).
+    initial marking), and *g* for a rate associated with general transitions (Pernice et al. 2019) (the user must define a file name coherently with the one used in the general transitions file); (2) the name of the transition which is varying (this must correspond to name used in the PN draw in GreatSPN editor), if the complete initial marking is considered (i.e., with tag *i*) then by default the name *init* is used; (3) the function used for sampling the value of the variable considered, it could be either a R function or an user-defined function (in this case it has to be implemented into the R script passed through the *functions\_fname* input parameter).
     Let us note that the output of this function must have size equal to the length of the varying parameter, that is 1 when tags *p* or *g* are used, and the size of the marking (number of places) when *i* is